 I’m here to tell you there is another way.
 It’s not as extreme or drastic, and neither are the results.
 But trust me when I say, no result you can get is worth the damage that avoiding carbs can do to your body and your mind.
 Everyone needs carbohydrates.
 They are the only source of fuel our brains can use, aside from ketones.
 (Does that word look familiar?
 It should, it’s one of those words I mentioned earlier that are seen EVERYWHERE!)
 Ketones are naturally in our body.
 But when our body makes too many of these (what happens when we don’t eat carbs), we go into acidosis.
 This basically means our body becomes too acidic.
 It’s a toxic, dangerous, and unappealing state to be in.
 It can cause bad breath, a hairy film on our body, depression, fatigue, brain fogginess, coma, and even death.
 Yikes!

-Why I Don’t Feel Guilty When Eating Carbs
+Why I Don’t Feel Guilty When Eating a Carb

-The “right” way to keep carbs isn’t some crazy complicated formula.
+The “right” way to keep carbs isn’t a crazy complicated formula.
 The “right” way is to just listen to your body.
 It takes practice, but eventually, you can feel when you need more or less carbs, and what types you need in each moment.
 For example, when Gordon was only about 3-4 months old, he started going through his major sleep regression.
 He was transitioning from newborn sleep to adult sleep cycles.
-Prior to this, I was feeling energized each day after eating 1 slice of whole grain toast with an egg, a healthy fat like avocado or peanut butter, and a small serving of fruit for breakfast.
-But when I started having some seriously rough nights, I could feel that I needed more energy, so I increased my carbs.
+Prior to this, I was feeling energized each day after eating 1 slice of whole grain toast for my carb with an egg for my protein, a healthy fat like avocado or peanut butter, and a small serving of fruit for breakfast.
+But when I started having some seriously rough nights, I could feel that I needed more energy, so I increased my carb intake.
 I had 2 slices of whole grain toast, fruit, eggs, and healthy fat, and it worked for me during that time.

 Where to Start